 An icy walkway.
 A loose stair.
 A spilled jar of tomato sauce in a grocery store aisle.

-Whether it's the ice-covered sidewalk, the porch step that gives way or the slippery substance on the floor, life for the victim of a slip and fall accident can change in an instant.
+Whether it's the ice-covered sidewalk, the porch step that gives way, or the slippery substance on the floor, life for the victim of a slip and fall accident can change in an instant.
 In the immediate aftermath of a fall, the victim can be overwhelmed by pain.
 Seeking medical attention to address any injuries is always the first step.
-Call an ambulance or have a relative or friend transport you to the emergency room or schedule an appointment with your family doctor to begin healing.
+Call an ambulance or have a relative or friend transport you to the emergency room or schedule an appointment with your family doctor to begin healing from this personal injury incident.

 Some people will recognize that their fall was due to someone else's negligence, yet they may not know the first step to take in order to right that wrong.
 In a car accident, the person at fault is usually standing in front of you and writing out their insurance information.
-A slip and fall is much tougher to navigate.
+A slip and fall are much tougher to navigate.
+However, our Indianapolis personal injury attorney is here to help.

 Startled and suffering from pain, the victim can rarely identify the source of that negligence.
 Most commonly, it's the property owner, caretaker or another person whose charge it is to maintain an environment of reasonable safety.
 If you've been involved in a slip and fall accident and you're unsure of what to do next, an experienced Indiana injury attorney can help you move forward by showing you your options.